yoyosource/YAPION/README.md

 * [V] Version
 * [L] License

-## Tasks
-- More efficient JSON Parser (eliminate the Recursion)
-- More efficient JSON Mapper (eliminate the Recursion?)
-- Make Serializer and Deserializer event based, to eliminate the Recursive part (Queue, Serialize Callback: with result function, Done Callback: with serializer callback for dependency handling)

 ## Structure
 YAPION is heavily inspired by JSON and you can see some similarities between those object notations.
 Both have objects as a key, value map and arrays.
 An YAPION structure can only be an object.
 An object starts with '{' and ends with '}'.
 Complementary an array starts with '\[' ends with ']'.